 The 2020 Ford Escape crossover SUV whistles into a new model year with three distinct personalities.
 There’s the thrifty turbo-3 model, an engaging turbo-4 hustler, and a hybrid (and plug-in hybrid) for anyone with strong feelings about visiting the Wawa more than once a week (we recommend the donuts).

 This Escape flips and reverses its recent past: The hybrid’s back, the ride’s better than the steering, and the overall package is more than the sum of its parts.

-We give it 6.8 out of 10, before all its crash tests are complete.
+We give it 7.0 out of 10.
 (Read more about how we rate cars.)

 The 2020 Escape arrives in S, SE, SE Sport, SEL, and Titanium trim levels, and if counted in just the right way, comes in seven different configurations, between its turbo and hybrid drivetrains and its choice of front- or all-wheel drive.

 With the latest Escape, Ford’s softened the hot-hatchback lines of the most recent version into something more organic and more friendly.
 Some very Mazda moments echo in the exterior with a little Model 3 thrown in for good measure.
 The sweetly rendered body could teach the cabin a few things: The cabin reads somber in basic black, and some plastic trim distracts.